amuhak/Macro/Unit 2/Inflation.md

 # Measure
 ## Consumer Price Index
 Government measure of the change in price over time of a specific group of goods & services used by the average household.
-It uses a market basket
+It uses a market basket.